jyutzler/Bridge-Systems/system.md

    * If the opening is in a major, the cuebid shows the other major and an unspecified minor.

-The strength is either weak or very strong/distributional.
+The strength is wide-ranging.
-With an normal opening hand it is better to bid the higher suit then rebid the lower suit if needed.
-When vulnerable, it is best to avoid very weak hands.
+When vulnerable, it is usually best to avoid very weak hands.
-(This also makes it easier for advancer to decide to bid game.)
 When non-vulnerable, the low-end range is much wider.

 #### Responses to a Minor Cuebid

 1. Major at lowest level: Preference (usually 3)
 1. 2NT: Invitational
-1. Opponent's suit: Game or slam try
+   * 3♣: bad hand, better hearts
+   * 3♦: bad hand, better spades
+   * 3M: good hand, better in that major
+   * 4M: sign-off

 #### Responses to a Major Cuebid

 1. Major at lowest level: Preference (usually 3)
+1. 2NT: invitational in minor
+   * 3m: natural, bad hand
+   * 3♥: clubs, not bad hand
+   * 3♠: diamonds, not bad hand
+   * 3NT: good hand, stopper
+   * 4♣/4♦: natural, good hand
+1. 3♣: sign-off (pass or correct)
+1. 3♦: invitational in major
 2. Jump in major: Weak if below game
-1. 2NT: asks for overcaller’s minor.
-   * If advancer then returns to the major, this is invitational.
-   * If there is further interference, 4NT may also ask for the minor.

-#### Rare Responses to Either Cuebid

-2. Jump in major: Good support, but weak if below game
-1. Unbid minor (no further interference): Weak
-1. 3NT: To play

-#### Overcaller Rebids
-Overcaller will normally have a weak hand and will pass or make a minimum response.
-With a strong hand or freakier distribution, overcaller will make some other bid.
 ### vs. Strong NT (maximum 15+ HCPs)
 ### Meckwell vs. Strong 1NT
 Meckwell features multiple ways to show single-suited or 5-4 hands.